alexellis/mine-with-docker/README.md

 * What is the barrier to entry?

 There barrier to entry is super low - you just have to have a Linux system connected to the Internet where you can install Docker.
 That's it.
 You then run the image I've already built and start accruing Bitcoins.

+* Can I use my Raspberry Pi cluster?

+Absolutely not.. there is no point even going there and believe me I've tried.
+You may find an obscure "alt coin" that can be mined with a Raspberry Pi but getting the money out of an obscure mining pool or exchange is more trouble than it's worth.

 * Is it profitable?